The Ultimate Homeowner’s Guide to Getting A New Roof.

 Standing seam metal roofing:

 This is the most popular and pricey type of metal roofing.
 It can be rolled formed on the job site to reduce transportation costs and create a custom fit for every house.
-The purpose of the standing seam on these vertical roofing panels is to keep rainwater from penetrating them as it cascades off the roof.
+The purpose of the standing seam on these vertical roofing panels is to keep rainwater from penetrating them as it cascades off the new roof.

 Two popular types of steel standing seam are galvanized steel dipped in zinc and Galvalume steel dipped in a blend of aluminum, zinc, and silicon.